-Nicole is currently studying the History of Art at St. Andrews University in Scotland.
+Nicole is a graduate of the History of Art at St. Andrews University in Scotland.
 She is Ukranian, and was raised in Greece.
 She is actively pursuing art, writing, dancing, and other cultural interests in addition to her art history studies.

-Nicole is a journalist for the University newspaper, a campus tour volunteer, and has volunteered for numerous fashion and art events and nonprofits in Scotland and England.
+Nicole was a journalist for the University newspaper, a campus tour volunteer, and has volunteered for numerous fashion and art events and nonprofits in Scotland and England.

-Viktoria Szanto, GFAA Art Research and Marketing Intern
+Viktoria Szanto, GFAA Young Visionaries and Marketing Committees

-A native of Hungary, Ms. Szanto is a Fourth Year Art History and Comparative Literature student at the University of St. Andrews, where amongst other activities, she is a columnist for the school magazine and contributing writer for their art publication.
+A native of Hungary, Ms. Szanto is a Master’s candidate in Arts and Culture Management at King’s College London.
+She received her BA in Art History and Comparative Literature student at the University of St. Andrews, where among other activities, she was a columnist for the school magazine and contributing writer for their art publication.